157 High Street,

-Descriptions of the building have often mentioned the peirrot and pierrette theme which looking at contemporary reports seem to have consisted of four large decorative mirrors edged in a deep green glass depicting pierrot, pierrette, columbine and harlequin.
-These were designed by Stanley M. Scott and manufactured and fitted by Reed Millican & Co of Newcastle upon Tyne.
+Descriptions of the building have often mentioned the pierrot and pierrette theme which looking at contemporary reports seem to have consisted of four large decorative mirrors edged in a deep green glass depicting pierrot, pierrette, columbine and harlequin.
+These were designed by Stanley M. Scott and manufactured and fitted by Reed Millican & Co. of Newcastle upon Tyne.
 There is now no trace of these - if they were situated in the auditorium, as is likely, they must have proved very distracting for films and could well therefore have been removed at an early stage.

 This is an excellent example of its type which has been so very little altered as to be considered intact.
 The condition is good, a return to live use would not be prohibitive and with a good catchment population with no other large theatre nearer than a hour away (Sunderland Empire) should meet with success.
 It is unusual to see such a good example of a saucer raked floor.

-— From Ian Grundy’s report which was instumental in getting a Grade II Listed building status for the Globe in 2001.
+– From Ian Grundy’s report which was instrumental in getting a Grade II Listed building status for the Globe in 2001.

 In March 2010, it was announced that the Globe Theatre would be renovated for live theatre use, work began in early-2011, for a planned 2012 re-opening.
-Delays to the renovation set in, eventually Lottery funding was given to complete the restoration, which is still continuing in 2018 when further structural problems were found and completion is now set for Spring 2020, but due to the Covis-19 Pandemic, this was delayed.
+Delays to the renovation set in, eventually Lottery funding was given to complete the restoration, which was still continuing in 2018 when further structural problems were found and completion was set for Spring 2020, but due to the Covis-19 Pandemic, this was delayed.

 Just login to your account and subscribe to this theater